fusillicode/toyoments/README.md

 ### Dispute Semantics

-Flag‑Only Dispute Handling (no provisional credit for withdrawals).
+Flag‑Only Dispute Handling with no provisional credit for withdrawals.
 `chargeback` on a withdrawal locks the account without refund (i.e. not a consumer chargeback refund) to:

 - Avoid artificial inflation of `total` if "holding" a withdrawal (which already reduced balances).
 - Keep invariants simple with `total` never exceeding true economic value unless an explicit refund occurs.

-Deposits:
+Behaviour in case of deposits:

-- dispute: Move disputed amount from `available` to `held` (freeze spendability; `total` unchanged).
+- Dispute: Move disputed amount from `available` to `held` (freeze spendability; `total` unchanged).
-- resolve: Release held funds back to `available` (state returns to pre‑dispute; no net effect).
+- Resolve: Release held funds back to `available` (state returns to pre‑dispute; no net effect).
-- chargeback: Permanently remove held funds and lock the account.
+- Chargeback: Permanently remove held funds and lock the account.

-Withdrawals:
+Behaviour in case of withdrawals:

-- dispute: no immediate balance change (no provisional refund or hold increase).
+- Dispute: no immediate balance change (no provisional refund or hold increase).
-- resolve: Refund (re‑credit) the withdrawn amount to `available` (customer win scenario).
+- Resolve: Refund (re‑credit) the withdrawn amount to `available` (customer win scenario).
-- chargeback: Lock account without refund (fraud/account risk lock).
+- Chargeback: Lock account without refund (fraud/account risk lock).
 Withdrawal debit stands.

+Re-dispute after resolve are allowed, permitting repeated dispute cycles.

 ## Error Handling (Current)